Michael Steinhardt: Jewish causes

 Steinhardt is chairman of the board at The Steinhardt Foundation for Jewish Life and Taglit-Birthright Israel.
 He also makes public appearances, speaking with young Jewish children through organizations such as Ezra USA and RAJE.
 He has been an active philanthropist, donating over $125 million to Jewish causes.
 In 1999, he and Charles Bronfman co-founded Taglit-Birthright Israel, which sends young Jews aged 18–26 on a 10-day trip to Israel without charge.
 In 2009, Steinhardt gave the American Hebrew Academy $5 million.
 The American Hebrew Academy released an advertisement featuring his endorsement.

 Steinhardt has founded a network of Hebrew-language charter schools, which are secular and open to both Jews and non-Jews.
 He has said "these schools teach Hebrew in a way that is demonstrably superior to Jewish day schools".

-Steinhardt is part of the "Mega Group" – a loosely organized club of 20 of the most wealthy and influential Jewish businessmen.
+Steinhardt is part of the "Mega Group" (also known as the Study Group) – a loosely organized club of 20 of the most wealthy and influential Jewish businessmen.
 The "Mega Group" was formed by Leslie Wexner, chairman of Limited Inc. and Charles and Edgar Bronfman Sr., chairmen of Seagram.

 Steinhardt is a strong supporter of the State of Israel, which he regards as the "Jewish miracle of the 20th century".
 He views Israel as "the most moral state on this planet", and in a 2017 interview said "The more one understands about Israel, the more comfortable one becomes with the politics of the Israeli government."

 In April 2017, he made history after being selected as one of two diaspora Jews to light an official torch at the State of Israel Independence Day Torch-lighting Ceremony (Israel) as a symbol of "Jewish unity" for contributions as the co-founder of Taglit-Birthright Israel.

 Steinhardt served as Chairman of the Board of Tel Aviv University, where he received an honorary doctorate in 2011, and endowed the Steinhardt Museum of Natural History in Ramat Aviv.